AntSarCode/power6-app/README.md

 ---

-Power6 is our first full-stack Flutter x FastAPI productivity build.
-Thanks for checking it out!
+Power6 is our first full-stack Flutter x FastAPI productivity build, now running in production with live superuser capabilities.